Emilio Garcia (artist): Arts and products

 His first independent project was the now famous "Jumping Brain", a combination of brain and frog, inspired by "the historical stories about crazy and funny ideas that people had to go over the Berlin Wall" as he states in an interview.
 The first sculptures were homemade by himself as limited editions, and was awarded first prize in the Plastic and Plush Toy Awards, Best Sculpting Category in 2008.
 Early 2009 he partnered with the designer toy company Toy2R to produce it as a designer toy.
 This simple idea with its clean, detailed design and a sense of whimsy has positioned him in the top tier of most select collectors selling out extremely quickly.
 Large scale and bronze versions of the "Jumping Brain" were sold in "SCOPE Art Show 2011", "Swab Barcelona Contemporary Art Fair 2012" and was also image of "MIA Art Fair 2012".

-Due to his artistic growth and budding success, Emilio continues exploring the neuroplasticity of human brain and introduce the "Skull Brain" at "CONTEXT Art Miami 2012", and its large scale version in "Pulse Miami 2013" among others.
-Then he start being involved in all sorts of neuro-urban merchandising, from designer toys to skate decks, clothing, prints and more, collaborating with brands like Disney or Chanel and artists like Paul Frank or Mark Ryden.
-His work have been on display in different museums around the world like the "Musée des Beaux Arts" in Québec and the "International Museum of Surgical Science" of Chicago.
-He's gone on to create many other whimsical brain-based sculptures and paintings including the recent "Sponge Brain" and "Brain Heart", the latter for "Art Fair Tokyo 2016" and "Swab Barcelona Contemporary Art Fair 2016".
+Emilio continues exploring the neuroplasticity of human brain and introduced the "Skull Brain" at "CONTEXT Art Miami 2012", and its large scale version in "Pulse Miami 2013" among others.
+He than became involved in many neuro-urban merchandising, from designer toys to skate decks, clothing, prints and more, collaborating with brands like Disney or Chanel and artists like Paul Frank or Mark Ryden.
+His works have been on display in different museums around the world like the "Musée des Beaux Arts" in Québec and the "International Museum of Surgical Science" of Chicago.
+He has gone on to create many other whimsical brain-based sculptures and paintings including the recent "Sponge Brain" and "Brain Heart", the latter for "Art Fair Tokyo 2016" and "Swab Barcelona Contemporary Art Fair 2016".